 Aside from its safe locale, Salt Lake City is also a fun place to live.
 Its strong economy is a testament of the quality of life it offers its residents.
 The city has a median income of $61,529, which is higher than the national median of under $60K.
 Though home prices are higher than the national average, home values have been trending upward since 2012 and are projected to continue doing so.
 This should give home buyers confidence that their investment will only grow.

-The home of Ohio State University, Columbus is not a place that hurricanes, tornadoes, and floods frequent.
+The home of Ohio State University, Columbus is not a place that hurricanes, tornadoes, and floods frequently.
 It’s far enough inland from the Gulf and Atlantic coasts so that hurricanes are never a threat.
 The nearest fault line is out of state, and the entire state of Ohio has experienced about 200 earthquakes since 1776.
 Most of those were felt on a small local level and only about 15 of these earthquakes caused minor injury or damage.

 And even though tornadoes and floods occur within the state of Ohio, they are rare.

 In addition, Columbus is touted as one of the best places to live in Ohio.
-Locals refer to it as a “big little city”, making it a great place to raise a family or start a career while retaining a small town vibe.
+Locals refer to it as a “big little city”, making it a great place to raise a family or start a career while retaining a small-town vibe.
 You can find everything from golf to hockey to parks to top-rated schools and more.

 The area is generally safe from crime and the cost of living is low, especially for a metro of over 2 million residents.
 Though the median income is about $4,000 per year lower than the national average, the median home value of $156,500 and other lower costs of living help to compensate.